 Around Mexico City

-Be it Pyramids, Canals, Volcanoes or Colonial Towns, there are many attractions outside the city that can be covered in a half day or full day tours.
+Be it Pyramids, Canals, Volcanoes, or Colonial Towns, there are many attractions outside the city that can be covered in half-day or full-day tours.
 On the southern fringes of the city is Xochimilco famous for its floating gardens and canals.
 It is the last remnants of a vast water transport system built by the Aztecs.
-It is a festive atmosphere on weekends with colorful boats taking visitors on a cruise while passing by food vendors, artisans stalls and bands.
+It is a festive atmosphere on weekends with colorful boats taking visitors on a cruise while passing by food vendors, artisans stalls, and bands.
 You can also visit the awe-inspiring Aztec pyramids at Teotihuacan, which is about an hour away from Mexico City.
 Teotihuacán has two famous pyramids known as the Temple of the Sun and the Temple of the Moon.
-Both of Canals and the Pyramids can be covered in half day tours.
-The one tour we recommend is a full day tour of Puebla & Cholula.
+Both Canals and the Pyramids can be covered in half-day tours.
+The one tour we recommend is a full-day tour of Puebla & Cholula.

-Downtown Puebla is small but consist of hundreds of civil and religious monuments behind extraordinary facades, gardens and balconies which have been steadily added to the landscape over the years.
+Downtown Puebla is small but consists of hundreds of civil and religious monuments behind extraordinary facades, gardens, and balconies which have been steadily added to the landscape over the years.

 Cholula’s claim to fame is that it’s home to the world’s largest pyramid.
 Pyramid Tepanapa.
 It’s the world’s largest pyramid by volume; bigger than the Great Pyramid in Egypt.
-There is a Church at top the hill at Cholula.
+There is a Church at the top of the hill at Cholula.
 The hill is actually the top part of the pyramid.
-The views from top are outstanding with the volcanos in the back.
-Downtown Cholula is dotted with colonial era churches, shops selling traditional artefacts and restaurants service local cuisine.
+The views from the top are outstanding with the volcanos in the back.
+Downtown Cholula is dotted with colonial-era churches, shops selling traditional artifacts, and restaurants serving local cuisine.

 Best Place to Stay

-As any big city, Mexico City has many neighborhoods that cater to every type of travelers.
+Like any big city, Mexico City has many neighborhoods that cater to every type of traveler.
 Often for most travelers, areas around Centro Historico is the preferred one due to the proximity to the major attractions.
-Then you have the upscale and modern neighborhoods Polanco and Santa Fe with high end dining and shopping.
-The twin neighborhood of Condesa and Roma are a blend of urban and bohemian with it’s eclectic bars, exquisite restaurants and boutiques this is a perfect for young and independent travelers.
-Our recommendation is for colonial neighborhood of Coyoacán to get the feel of true Mexican culture.
+Then you have the upscale and modern neighborhoods Polanco and Santa Fe with high-end dining and shopping.
+The twin neighborhood of Condesa and Roma are a blend of urban and bohemian with its eclectic bars, exquisite restaurants, and boutiques this is perfect for young and independent travelers.
+Our recommendation is for a colonial neighborhood of Coyoacán to get the feel of true Mexican culture.

 Best Time to Visit

-Mexico City is generally pleasant throughout the year due it is elevation (almost 7400 feet above sea level).
+Mexico City is generally pleasant throughout the year due to its elevation (almost 7400 feet above sea level).
 The spring (March to May) and Fall ( September to November) are the best times are the best time when the weather is fairly dry and pleasant.
 Summer months are wet whereas Winter temperatures can drop to freezing at night.

 The best way to get around is Uber which is very cheap, and taxis are also available everywhere.
-The Metro system is very extensive and as a matter of fact it’s network is second largest in North America after NYC.
+The Metro system is very extensive and as a matter of fact, its network is the second largest in North America after NYC.
 Most of the tourist attractions are easily accessible by metro trains with fares as low as a quarter.

-Mexico’s official currency is Mexican Peso MXN.
+Mexico’s official currency is the Mexican Peso MXN.
 It is represented by the “$” symbol

-Authors and Food Travel Writers Suk & Sangy are a couple living in Toronto Canada with a nomadic soul.
-They have been travelling the world together for many years now and been to many places across 5 continents.
+Guest Bloggers Suk & Sangy are a couple living in Toronto Canada with a nomadic soul.
+They have been traveling the world together for many years now and have been to many places across 5 continents.
 As the pandemic put a restriction on their travel plans, they decided to spend their time sharing their past travel experiences through their blog – Urge to XPLORE.
-Also follow them on their Instagram!
+Also, follow them on their Instagram!